Valvular heart disease: Treatment

 Some of the most common treatments of valvular heart disease are avoiding smoking and excessive alcohol consumption, antibiotics, antithrombotic medications such as aspirin, anticoagulants, balloon dilation, and water pills.

 In some cases, surgery may be necessary.

 Aortic stenosis

 Treatment of aortic stenosis is not necessary in asymptomatic patients, unless the stenosis is classified as severe based on valve hemodynamics.
 Both asymptomatic severe and symptomatic aortic stenosis are treated with aortic valve replacement (AVR) surgery.
-Trans-catheter Aortic Valve Replacement (TAVR) is an alternative to AVR and is recommended in high risk patients who may not be suitable for surgical AVR.
-Any angina is treated with short-acting nitrovasodilators, beta-blockers and/or calcium blockers.
+AVR surgery can be performed using mechanical or tissue valves depending on age and other relevant factors.
+Trans-catheter Aortic Valve Implantation (TAVI) is an alternative to AVR and is recommended in high risk patients who may not be suitable for surgical AVR.
+Any angina is treated with short-acting nitrovasodilators, beta-blockers and/or calcium blockers, although nitrates can drastically decrease blood pressure in patients with severe aortic stenosis and are therefore contraindicated.
 Any hypertension is treated aggressively, but caution must be taken in administering beta-blockers.
 Any heart failure is treated with digoxin, diuretics, nitrovasodilators and, if not contraindicated, cautious inpatient administration of ACE inhibitors.
 Moderate stenosis is monitored with echocardiography every 1–2 years, possibly with supplementary cardiac stress test.
 Severe stenosis should be monitored with echocardiography every 3–6 months.
+In patients with non-severe asymptomatic aortic valve stenosis, increased age- and sex adjusted N-terminal pro-brain natriuretic peptide (NT-proBNP) levels alone and combined with a 50% or greater increase from baseline had been found associated with increased event rates of aortic valve stenosis related events (cardiovascular death, hospitalization with heart failure due to progression of aortic valve stenosis, or aortic valve replacement surgery).
+In patients with non-severe asymptomatic aortic valve stenosis and no overt coronary artery disease, the increased troponin T (above 14 pg/mL) was found associated with an increased 5-year event rate of ischemic cardiac events (myocardial infarction, percutaneous coronary intervention, or coronary artery bypass surgery).